Ericktz/VitePath/SBP_Walkthrough.md

 - After this, you may already close the SSH connection.

-## Part II - PREPARING TO REGISTER THE SBP
+## PART II - Preparing to register the SBP
 In this section, you will learn how to register an SBP and lock the required amount of 1,000,000 VITE.
 This guide is written with the assumption that you are using a VITE Web Wallet and your VITE Mobile app installed on your phone.

 ### Step 1